l-atelier-des-chercheurs/dodoc/README.md

 npm start
 ```

-**Note:** When building Electron app (`npm run dist`), puppeteer and platform-folders are removed to reduce app size.
-Run `npm install` at the root to reinstall them if you need Node mode again.
+**Note:** When building Electron app, electron-builder automatically excludes puppeteer, typescript, and platform-folders from the final package to reduce app size.
+Both modes work from the same dependencies.

 Available scripts for Electron mode (run from `/electron` folder):